psychemedia/ace-of-spades-devilish-tales/john_blacklin.md

 Q. From your inspection of the legal one of twenty, and the other of ten impressions on Lee's paper, do they appear to be done with imitation of the genuine plates issued by the Stamp-Office? - A. Yes.

-CHARLES- EDWARD BERRESFORD sworn. - Examined by Mr. Garrow.
+CHARLES-EDWARD BERRESFORD sworn. - Examined by Mr. Garrow.
 Q. You are Secretary to the Stamp-Office, you have been so sometime? - A. From the year 1801.

 Q. Before that time you were Deputy Secretary? - A. Yes, and I was First Clerk for a great many years.